inpercima/swaaplate/README.md

 ### `serverConfig/htaccess`

 Defines whether a .htaccess file should used or not.
-This predefines no ending for php.
+This predefines no ending for php files.
+This will work for php only.

 * default: `true`
 * type: `boolean`